 An introduction to the management of nonprofit performing arts organizations from the perspective of the general manager.
 The course covers organizational structure, boards of directors, staffing, budgeting, finance, marketing, fund-raising, and operations.
 Junior standing required.
 Dance and Entertainment students only.
-For arts management and dance teacher majors only.
 (Fall)